{{baseData.historyTitle}}

 Information Security

-Suppliers shall be committed to constructing a rigorous and reliable information security system, reasonably classifying and protecting all types of business information and employee personal information, and shall not disclose sensitive and classified information such as business secrets, user confidential data, employee privacy in any form without appropriate authorization.
+Suppliers shall be committed to constructing a rigorous and reliable information security system, reasonably classifying and protecting all types of business information and employee personal information.
 Suppliers shall respect intellectual property rights and shall not access professional technical information through unofficial or other illegal means, or misappropriate or disseminate such information.
+Furthermore, disclosure of sensitive and classified information such as business secrets, user confidential data, employee privacy in any form without getting prior appropriate authorization is strictly not allowed.

 Business Integrity

 Suppliers shall uphold the highest standards of business ethics, abide by the law and operate with integrity.
-Engagement in corruption, bribery, extortion and misappropriation is strictly prohibited, and it's not allowed to gain benefits or get improper advantage in business through unfair competition.
+Engagement in corruption, bribery, extortion and misappropriation is strictly prohibited, and it's forbidden to gain benefits or get improper advantage in business through unfair competition.

 Documentation and Records

-Suppliers shall document accurate records of activities in production and operation in accordance with the law, and maintain the consistency and traceability of the documentation.
-It is not allowed to forge or alter documents or provide false information.
+Suppliers shall accurately record the activities in production and operation in accordance with the law, and maintain the consistency and traceability of the documentation.
 All records shall be kept for at least six years for possible verification or review.
+Any practices of record altered, or document forged, or false information provision will not be accepted.

 Supervision and Audit

-Suppliers shall strictly comply with this Code and conduct periodic evaluations of their facilities and operations to ensure compliance with this Code and the law, and drive continuous improvement.
-OPPO reserves the rights to appoint dedicated employees or authorized third-party representatives to perform supervisory audit in the plants of suppliers.
+Suppliers shall follow the COC requirements and conduct periodic audit to evaluate the compliance status both of their own facilities and supply chain management operations, and drive continued improvement.
+OPPO reserves the rights of assigning dedicated employees or authorized third-party representatives to perform supervisory audit in the plants of suppliers.

 Violations and Reporting

-If you find any violations of this Code, please contact us in the following ways.
+If you find any violations of this COC, please contact us in the following ways.

 No. 18, Haibin Road, Wusha, Chang'an town, Dongguan, Guangdong, PRC.